 WANT some simple ways TO practice more self-compassion?

 - Introduce a morning ritual to your day.
 It’s a great way to start your day in the right frame of mind.
 I love my morning ritual so much, I created this mini eCourse to guide you through creating yours.
 It’s free.
 Importantly, it integrates touch – the act of placing your hand on your heart – to get you feeling more compassionate towards yourself, too.
 There is a physiological response to this action, a little like giving yourself a hug.

 - Imagine your best friend is sitting across from you.
 Imagine she can see inside your head and hear all that critical self-talk you’re handing out.
 What would she say to you?
 How would she respond to this voice of yours?
 What does she love about you?
 Now, use that same language on yourself to give yourself encouragement and love.

 - Take a moment to check in with yourself the next time you’re stressed.

 - Slow down and notice how you’re feeling.
 Can you describe that feeling?
 Does it have a shape or a colour?

 - Recite your version of Dr Steindl’s dialogue (above).
-If it helps – write it out on a sticky note and attach it to your computer.
+If it helps – Save the meme or even print it out and stick it somewhere visible.

 - Finish your check-in by giving yourself some compassionate words of encouragement.